-The Designated Teacher maintains good links with the Virtual School Heads to promote the educational achievement of previously looked after children.
+The Designated Teacher maintains good links with the Virtual School Head to promote the educational achievement of previously looked after children.
 The role of virtual school heads was extended in June 2021, to include a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker.
 The virtual school head should identify and engage with key professionals, helping them to understand the role they have in improving outcomes for children.
 This should include Designated Safeguarding Leads, social workers, headteachers, governors, Special Educational Needs Co-ordinators, mental health leads, other local authority officers.
-Regular PEP meetings are held with the Virtual school.
-Governors receive termly information about Looked After Children from the designated teacher.